2021 POLICY PRIORITIES

 An economy that works for all Marylanders requires strong and intentional state investment.

-Raise Revenue with More Fair Tax System: We will work to advance proposals of the Fair Funding Coalition and others to eliminate loopholes and tax breaks that benefit special interests, and correct our upside-down tax code that allows the wealthiest to pay the smallest share of their income in state and local taxes.
+Raise Revenue with More Fair Tax System: We will work to advance proposals of the Fair Funding Coalition and others that provide revenue to sustain and invest in critical public services and infrastructure.
+These include proposals to eliminate loopholes and tax breaks that benefit special interests, and to correct our upside-down tax code that allows the wealthiest to pay the smallest share of their income in state and local taxes.

 - Workforce development